pratiktri/server_init_harden/README.md

 >
 > __Restoration__ - Remove the script file (/etc/cron.daily/linux_init_harden_apt_update.sh).
 >
 > __Impact of Restoration Failure__ - The cron job might execute once a day and *fail*.
-You might have to manually delete the file (/etc/cron.daily/linux_init_harden_apt_update.sh) manually.
+You might have to delete the file (/etc/cron.daily/linux_init_harden_apt_update.sh) manually.
 >
 > __After Error__ - Continue to next step.

 ### 9. [Optionally] Reset root password
 Since, VPS providers sends you the password of your VPS's *root* user in email in plain text.
-So, password needs to be changed immediately. **But, since we have disabled *root* login AND password login in the above step, changing *root* password might be an overkill**.
+So, password needs to be changed immediately. **But, since we will disable *root* login AND password login in the next step, changing *root* password might be an overkill**.
 But, still...

-Also most VPS providers these days, allow you to provide SSH Public Key in their website.
+Also most VPS providers these days allow you to provide SSH Public Key in their website.
 If you have done that you can skip this step. **It is disabled by default anyways**.

-To change your *root* password provide option --resetrootpw. *root* password then be randomly generated.
+To change your *root* password provide option *-r* or *--resetrootpw*. *root* password will be randomly generated.
 Passwords are 15 character long and are alphanumeric.

 #### Error Handling